bnielsen1965/machine_learning-js/README.md

 ## AND Gate Experiment

+Execute the and.js script in NodeJS to try this experiment.

+> node and.js

 A boolean AND gate takes a number of boolean inputs and outputs a boolean true (1) if all the gate inputs are true (1).
 If any of the gate inputs are false (0) then the output is also false (0).